Information on Bankruptcy

 Industry Canada is responsible for the enforcement of the Bankruptcy and Insolvency Act.
 The Superintendent of Bankruptcy, the Bankruptcy Tribunal, the Official Receiver in Bankruptcy, and the Trustee are all under its authority.

-The initial identification of a bankrupt individual is done when the trustee provides us with a completed Form DC905, Bankruptcy Identification Form.
+The first identification of a bankrupt individual is done when the trustee give us a completed Form DC905, Bankruptcy Identification Form.
 This should be done as soon as the trustee receives your estate number from the Office of the Superintendent of Bankruptcy.
-After this has been done, Industry Canada will provide us with any future updates related to the estate in bankruptcy.
+Industry Canada will then give us any future updates related to the estate in bankruptcy.

 The trustee must file, on your behalf, an income tax and benefit return for the year immediately prior to the year of bankruptcy if a return had to be filed and you did not file it.
 The trustee must also file an income tax and benefit return for the period from January 1 up to the day before the date of bankruptcy; this return is called the pre-bankruptcy return.
 The trustee may also file an in-bankruptcy return to report income from liquidated assets (for example, RRSPs) or from businesses the trustee winds up for the benefit of creditors.